jacquelineheatley/password-magico/README.md

 ![Logo](./assets/images/pwmagico1.png)

+The starter code gives us two functions:
+1. generatePassword()
+2. writePassword()

-The starter code gives two functions; generatePassword() and writePassword() with an event listener and two variables, appending the password to the DOM.
+The starter code also includes an event listener attached to an HTML element.
+Two variables are declared, "password" and "passwordText", with JavaScript appending "password" to the DOM.

-Our role in the deveopment of this program is to capture user input so the password has custom parameters such as length and characters.
-Using a for loop, Math.floor and Math.random to perform this operation.
+Our role in the deveopment of this program is to capture user input and pass the password variable through the function.
+We use a for loop, Math.floor and Math.random to perform this operation.

 ## Installation
 Option 1: